WarwickTechCrew/tc-website-wiki/src/components/hires/previous-hires.md

 ## Previous Hires

-Our previous hires include the following, some of which are displayed on the photo carousel below:
+Our previous hires include the following, some of which are displayed on the photo carousel at the bottom of the page:

 * **Based in Warwick Arts Centre:** BandSoc Showcase, Music Theatre Warwick InterUni competition
 * **Drama Societies:** Music Theatre Warwick: The Improv Musical, Warwick Pantomime Shows